roberto-g-v/santander-transaction-predictor-heroku/README.md

-# Predictive NL Machine Learning - Santander
+# Predictive Neuronal Network Machine Learning - Santander Analytics

 - [link: ***Deployment of webpage and app***](<https://santander-predictor.herokuapp.com/>)

 ![santander-logo-2.png](static/images/santander-logo-2.png)

 ## Background
+We are developing an app for Santander with a Neuronal Network (ML) that helps the bank identify if a client will make a transaction of their product/services based on 200 variables of past behavioral decisions collected from 200,000 clients.

+## Mission
-Our mission is to help Banco Santander identify the customers that will make a transaction and understand their financial health in order to solve the most common challenge on binary classification problems such as: is a customer satisfied?
+The objective is to help Banco Santander identify the customers that will make a transaction and understand their financial health in order to solve the most common binary response of a customer: yes/no. This answers questions such as: is a customer satisfied?
 Will a customer buy this product?
 Can a customer pay this loan?
-We will try to surpass the current results comparig different models precision and accuracy.
-With this knowledge Santander will know which products and services might help them achieve their monetary goals.
+Also surpassing the current results and comparig different models for precision and accuracy is part of our mission.
+Bottom line Santander will know which products and services might help them achieve their monetary goals when a customer makes a phone call to its call center.

 ## Dataset
 We found a Dataset from Santander that invites Kaggler´s to participate on a competition to identify which customers will make a transaction.
 The dataset contains a train.csv and a test.csv which are anonymized for privacy affairs.
 You can find the dataset on the next link: